Sai-Yedamala/my-portfolio/README.md

 ## About Me

-I am Sai Yedamala, a Bachelor of Technology graduate in ECE (2024) based in Hyderabad.
+I am Sai Yedamala, a Bachelor of Technology graduate in ECE (2024).
 My passion for technology and creativity has driven me to successfully complete various academic projects, including developing a Rapid Delivery website and creating a tool for gender identification based on characteristics.

 ## Services